 As an initial step when assessing where to file your personal action, you will need to determine whether state or federal court is the proper venue.
 Concerning all personal injury actions, the correct venue will be state court 99% of the time.
 The federal court only deals with questions on federal law.
 For the most part, they do not have the authority to hear and rule on matters of state law.
 Every state has its own set of laws governing accidents and injuries.

-However, should your personal injury action be one of the outliers that raise a constitutional issue or otherwise, you may find that Federal Court is the proper venue.
+However, should your personal injury action be one of the outliers that raise a constitutional issue or otherwise, you may find that the Federal Court is the proper venue.
 This is fairly rare though.

 County Court versus Circuit Court